 Some reporting programs can be a bit iffy with modern hardware (I’m looking at you OpenHarwareMonitor), but, AIDA64 works flawlessly and reports everything you might need from a system information tool for your computer.
-Not only does AIDA64 report on vital system health statistics but it also has a built-in stress testing tool and even a system benchmark.
+Not only does AIDA64 report on vital system health statistics but it also has a built-in stress testing tool and benchmarking system.

 Overall, AIDA64 is the most complete tool available to monitor your CPU temperatures and the reason it is first on our list.

 2. AMD Only: Ryzen Master

 Considering AMD has climbed the ranks and currently have some of the best CPUs available on the market, I thought I would start with AMD’s very own overclocking software – Ryzen master.

 As the name implies, Ryzen master only works with AMD processors, which most probably doesn’t come as a surprise.